citation-style-language/schema/README.md

 To render citations and bibliographies, CSL processors not only require CSL style and locale files, but also bibliographic metadata.
 The citeproc-js CSL processor [introduced](http://gsl-nagoya-u.net/http/pub/citeproc-doc.html#data-input) a JSON format to store such metadata, and this format has since been adopted by various other software products.
 The format, also known as "citeproc-JSON", has been codified in the CSL-JSON Schema.
-This same schema van be used to validate YAML.
+This same schema can be used to validate YAML.

 **At this point the CSL-JSON schema is not yet fully normative, and care must be taken to ensure compatibility with other tools built around CSL-JSON.**